 Men are more likely to abuse alcohol and become dependent upon it.
 However, the impacts of chronic alcohol use are greater on women than men.
 These complications include heart disease and breast cancer.
 Additionally, babies born to women who drink alcohol during pregnancy may have a condition called fetal alcohol syndrome.
 This can cause brain damage and learning delays.

 Women are more likely to show signs of depression than men.
-From ages 14 to 25, women are twice as likely than men to have depression.
+From ages 14 to 25, women are as likely than men to have depression.
 That ratio narrows with age.

 While this common form of arthritis can occur in both men and women, it’s more common in women over age 45.